run-x/opta/modules/aws_redis/aws-redis.md

 Redis CLI will not work against this cluster because redis cli does not support the TLS transit encryption.
 There should be no trouble with any of the language sdks however, as they all support TLS.

+These values are passed securely into your environment by using a kubernetes secret created by opta within you k8s-service's isolated k8s namespace.
+These secrets are then passed as environment variables directly into your container.
+Take note that since opta's AWS/EKS clusters always have the disk encryption enabled, your secret never touches an unencrypted disk.
+Furthermore, because of k8's RBAC, no other opta-managed k8s service can access this instance of the creds as a k8s secret without manual override of the RBAC, nor can any other entities/users unless given "read secret" permission on this namespace.